-While we are currently experiencing a very dry weather pattern, wetter weather (especially heavy rainfall) may cause the lake level to fluctuate during the drawdown period.
+While we are currently experiencing a very dry weather pattern, wetter weather (especially heavy rainfall) like we experienced this past year may cause the lake level to fluctuate during the drawdown period.
 Rainfall levels may also affect our ability to reach and maintain these lower levels.

 We still plan to keep our boat landings at Lake Bowen and Lake Blalock Parks open and available for use.
 In order to ensure safety, we will place bright yellow warning buoys at certain intervals from shore to note potential shallow water hazards.
 As always, we encourage safety.
 Please speak with a Lake Warden to ensure that your plans do not involve taking your boat into a portion of the reservoir that may be difficult to navigate.

 Lake residents may benefit from the lower levels, which provide perfect conditions to survey erosion and perform shoreline maintenance projects, including the construction or repair of docks, shoreline stabilization structures and walkways.
 If you are considering a shoreline management or other project that requires a permit, please contact our Lake Wardens’ Offices to start the permitting process.

 Please remember that maintenance activities do not include pushing yard debris or any other material into the lake, and fires are not allowed on Spartanburg Water property.